hec015/cse15l-lab-reports/labreport3/labreport3.md

 ```
 ![no-failure-output](no-failure-output.png)

 In the old code, `arr[i]` wasn't stored for safekeeping, so `arr[arr.length - i - 1]` remained the same when it should have the old value of `arr[i]`.
-Adding the variable `int temp`and adding `arr[arr.length - i - 1] = temp;` at the end of the loop addresses this issue since `arr[arr.length - i - 1]` will have the correct value.
-Since the code looks at two elements with each iteration of the for loop, so setting the for loop condition as `i < arr.length/2` addresses this issue.
+Adding the variable `int temp` and adding `arr[arr.length - i - 1] = temp;` at the end of the loop addresses this issue since `arr[arr.length - i - 1]` will have the correct value.
+Since the code looks at two elements with each iteration of the for loop, the index will go out of bounds, so setting the for loop condition as `i < arr.length/2` addresses this issue.

 ## Part 2 - Researching Commands